 You can see the SQL Query as highlighted below.

-Now navigate to the Azure SQL Database and click on the Query editor (preview) link and retrieve the records from the Customers table using the SQL Query as below.
+Now navigate to the Azure SQL Database click on the Query editor (preview) link and retrieve the records from the Customers table using the SQL Query as below.

-You can able to see below we got the Expected output.
+Select * from CustomersYou can see below we got the Expected output.
 Our Insert SQL query was as below

 "INSERT INTO Customers(customerID, LastName, FirstName) VALUES (15, 'SaiRam', 'SaiRam')";